onflow/docs/docs/networks/node-ops/nodes/node-operation/access-node-setup.md

 First you'll need to provision a machine or virtual machine to run your node software.
 Please see follow the [node-provisioning](./node-provisioning.md) guide for it.

-The access node can be run as a docker container with the following command by replacing `nodeid` with your node ID and adjusting the other parameters as per your setup.
+The access node can be run as a Docker container with the following command.

 Be sure to set `$VERSION` below to the version tag (eg. `v1.2.3`) corresponding to the current network version (see [here](https://github.com/onflow/flow-go/releases) for version releases).
 Set `$NODEID` to your node's ID (see [Generate Your Node Identity](#generate-your-node-identity) section above).